axelarnetwork/interchain-token-service/docs/index.md

 function setup(bytes params) external
 ```

-_This is supposed to only be hidden by the proxy and only be called once from the proxy constructor_
+_This function should only be called by the proxy, and only once from the proxy constructor_

 #### Parameters